notha99y/UNet/README.md

 4. type jupyter notebook to launch jupyter notebook

 # Data
 The data is taken from ICCV09 [1] which contains 715 images sourced from LabelMe, MSRC, PASCAL VOC, and Geometric Context.
-Labels were obtained using Amazon's Mechanical Turk (AMT). <br>
+Labels were obtained using Amazon's Mechanical Turk (AMT).
+Data can be downloaded from [here](http://dags.stanford.edu/projects/scenedataset.html) <br>

 The labels are: